skip to content

 Scoring Service to the University and the Academic Community

 For a standard general contribution, a mid-range score would be appropriate.
 To justify a higher score there needs to be evidence of sustained contribution to the Institution, University or externally.
 If a Head of Institution (or other senior academic) providing the Institutional Statement believes the applicant’s contribution is at a significantly higher or lower level than the standard expected and merits a score substantially higher or lower than the standard expected, detailed evidence needs to be provided.
-The award of a very high score indicates that the applicant is making an exceptional contribution and this should be addressed in the respective committees’ minutes.
+The award of a very high score indicates that the applicant is making an exceptional contribution, and this should be addressed in the respective committees’ minutes.

 No carry forward

 Any score received, whether against a particular criterion or as a total score, only applies to the ACP T&S round for that particular year.
 The score will assist the FC and SC for that year’s exercise in creating a rank-ordered list, rather than being an absolute number.
-Scores will not be carried forward from one ACP T&S round to another and the Committees will not be made aware of scores from any previous applications.
+Scores will not be carried forward from one ACP T&S round to another and the committees will not be made aware of scores from any previous applications.

-Each year is a new exercise and it is the responsibility of each Committee to make its own decision on the basis of an evaluation of the evidence provided.
+Each year is a new exercise and it is the responsibility of each committee to make its own decision on the basis of an evaluation of the evidence provided.